Backstage edits and formats all listings to fit its casting-site style and editorial guidelines.

 There is no refund available for not appearing in print.
 However, if you paid for the "Print Spotlight" upgrade, your notice will receive expedited treatment from Backstage's editors and will still be highlighted as a special Spotlight item in search results online, even if it does not make it into the offline magazine.

 To ensure inclusion in print, Backstage recommends choosing the "Print Spotlight" option at checkout and posting your casting notice at least two weeks prior to the day you'd like your notice to appear in print.
-Backstage magazine appears on newsstands on Thursdays.
-The official posting deadline is every Friday at 3 p.m. for the following week's print edition; however, some weeks require an earlier deadline.
+Backstage magazine appears on newsstands on Thursdays on the weeks that's published.
+The official posting deadline is every Friday at 3 p.m. for the following print edition; however, some issues require an earlier deadline, as the number of weeks between print-edition issues varies throughout the year.

 Casting notices marked with the "Featured" service online, and some especially time-sensitive items, will receive print deadlines extended to each Monday at 3 p.m.
 Backstage reserves the right to extend or shorten the regular print deadline at its discretion.
 Earlier deadlines apply during the holidays and some other times of the year.